babynus/projeqtor/branches/V8.1/projeqtor/docs/user/Features.rst

 Documents management
 --------------------

-ProjeQtOr offers integrated **Document Management**.
+ProjeQtOr offers integrated Document Management.

 This tool is simple and efficient to manage your project and product documents.

-ProjeQtOr supported only digital document.
-Document file will be stored in the tool as versions.
+ProjeQtOr support only digital document.

+A document will be stored in the tool as versions.

 Document can be versioning and an approver process can be defined.

 .. rubric:: Directories structure management

 * Allows to define a structure for document storage.
-* Directories structure is defined in :ref:`document-directory` screen.
+* Directories structure is defined in document directory screen.

 .. rubric:: Document management

-* :ref:`document` screen allows to manage documents.
+* Document screen allows to manage documents.

 .. rubric:: Document access

 * Global definition of directories is directly displayed in the document menu, to give direct access to documents depending on the defined structure.

+.. topic:: **More details**

+   * :ref:`document`
+   * :ref:`menu-document-window`
-* See: :ref:`menu-document-window`.
+   * :ref:`document-directory`

 .. raw:: latex